ThunderFly-aerospace/docs/index.md

 - **Innovation**: At the core of our products is a commitment to innovation, pushing the boundaries of what UAVs can achieve.
 - **Quality**: We prioritize European reliability and precision, using only the highest quality materials and stringent testing procedures.
-- **Support**: Our team is here to support you from selection through implementation, ensuring you get the most out of our products.
+- **Support**: Our team is here to support you from selection through implementation.
+Verified customers can access [technical support](/support/) using their product serial number.

 ## Get in Touch

 Ready to elevate your UAV capabilities with ThunderFly?
-Contact us at [sale@thunderfly.cz](mailto:sale@thunderfly.cz) or visit our [website](https://www.thunderfly.cz/) for more information.
+For sales and general inquiries, contact us at [sale@thunderfly.cz](mailto:sale@thunderfly.cz) or visit our [website](https://www.thunderfly.cz/).
+Existing customers looking for technical assistance can find information on the [Support](/support/) page.